 On Oct.
 1, 2015, physicians were required to start reporting patient diagnoses and submitting claims using the ICD-10 code set.
-Physician practices, hospitals, Medicare, Medicaid, private payers, and clearinghouses also will need to use this new code set.
+Physician practices, hospitals, Medicare, Medicaid, private payers, and clearinghouses are all required to use this code set.

-Failure to do so will result in significant financial disruption because claims filed using ICD-9 after Oct.
-1 will be denied as unprocessable due to invalid codes.
-CMS, however, announced that for 12 months following the Oct.
+CMS announced that for 12 months following the Oct.
 1, 2015, implementation deadline, Medicare claims will not be denied if providers use the wrong ICD-10 code, as long as the code is in the right category.
-Learn more about CMS' flexibility policy.
+Learn more about CMS' leniency policy.